 I was staying in the city centre’s Norrmalm.
 A busy commercial district, it encompasses residential areas with plenty of good restaurants and bars, as well as some truly grand architecture.
 The Battle of Brunkeberg between Sweden and Denmark was fought in this area in 1471.
 It ended in a Swedish victory, and is seen as a step towards Swedish independence.
 It was also the battle that gave Stockholm its most enduring emblem, St. George slaying the dragon.

 The Swedish leader, Sten Sture, is said to have prayed to St. George on the eve of battle and commissioned a wooden sculpture to commemorate victory.
-The sculpture is the main attraction in the Storkyrkan, Stockholm’s lovely cathedral and the oldest church in Gamala Stan.
-In 1471, Gamala Stan was Stockholm.
-The imagery is not subtle, Sten Sture is the triumphant St. George, the dragon the defeated Danish King, Christian I. There’s a glorious bronze replica of the statue in Gamala Stan which, as the sun sets, becomes a dramatic silhouette.
+The sculpture is the main attraction in the Storkyrkan, Stockholm’s lovely cathedral and the oldest church in Gamla Stan.
+In 1471, Gamla Stan was Stockholm.
+The imagery is not subtle, Sten Sture is the triumphant St. George, the dragon the defeated Danish King, Christian I. There’s a glorious bronze replica of the statue in Gamla Stan which, as the sun sets, becomes a dramatic silhouette.

 Stockholm today is a world class city, blending a wealth of history with cutting-edge trends in fashion, art, architecture, design, technology and food that defines the contemporary zeitgeist of its friendly inhabitants.
 It’s a truly modern metropolis that rewards slow exploration.
 It may have taken me ten years to return, but this trip has whetted my appetite for more.